 Oregon grape.
 This product, also known as barberry, is applied to the skin and may help to reduce the severity of psoriasis.

-Essential oils are a type of essential oil that is used to Aromatherapy with essential oils has been shown to reduce stress and anxiety.
+Essential oils.
+Aromatherapy with essential oils has been shown to reduce stress and anxiety.

 Consult your doctor if you're thinking about using dietary supplements or other forms of alternative medicine to help with psoriasis symptoms.
 He or she can assist you in weighing the benefits and drawbacks of various alternative therapies.